On the Inhomogeneous Phase of the Chiral Gross-Neveu Model: Introduction

 The aim of this letter is to investigate the fate of the phase diagram of the cGN model at finite $N$.
-Using non-abelian bosonization we show that the chiral spiral phase of the cGN model is present at any finite $N$, for any $\mu>0$.
-The chiral wave corresponds to a gapless phase with a free massless excitation, with relativistic dispersion relations.
-In this phase the unbroken IR spatial translations are a linear combination of the original translations and the axial $U(1)$ symmetry.
-We explain that the precise pattern of symmetry breaking, that mixes the axial symmetry with translations, depends on the realization of a certain ${\bf Z}_N$ symmetry in the $SU(N)_1$ Wess-Zumino-Witten (WZW) model deformed by a current-current interaction.
+Using non-abelian bosonization we show that the chiral spiral phase of the cGN model is present at any finite $N$, at $T=0$ for any $\mu>0$.
+The chiral wave corresponds to a quasi long-range ordered gapless phase, in contrast to strict long-range order appearing at large $N$, with a free massless relativistic excitation.
+In this phase the would-be order parameter is neutral under IR spatial translations that are a linear combination of the original translations and the axial $U(1)$ symmetry; the combination depends on the realization of a certain ${\bf Z}_N$ symmetry in the $SU(N)_1$ Wess-Zumino-Witten (WZW) model deformed by a current-current interaction.

-We also provide a new derivation of the results of \cite{Schon:2000he,Basar:2009fg} for the phases of the cGN model at large $N$ by a diagrammatic computation of the free energy at leading order in $N$, in the presence of the inhomogeneity.
+We also rederive the phases of the cGN model at large $N$ by a diagrammatic computation of the free energy in the presence of the inhomogeneity.